YosaiProject/yosai/doc/docs/sessionmanagement.md

 current_user.login(authc_token)
 ```

+!!! note ""
-.. note::     It is recommended that the session be regenerated by the application after     **any** privilege level change within the associated user session.
+    It is recommended that the session be regenerated by the application after     **any** privilege level change within the associated user session.

 ## Session Storage